wazuh/wazuh-documentation/source/getting-started/use_cases/intrusion_detection.rst

     "timestamp": "2020-07-12T18:07:00-0800"
   }

-More information on how Wazuh detects rootkits can be found at the :ref:`user manual <manual_anomaly_detection>`.
+More information on how Wazuh detects rootkits can be found in the :ref:`user manual <manual_anomaly_detection>`.

+.. _system_inventory:

 System inventory
 ----------------

 The :ref:`Wazuh agent <wazuh_agent>` system inventory module collects hardware and software information from the monitored system.
-This capability helps to identify assets and evaluate the efficacy of patch management.
+This tool helps to identify assets and evaluate the efficacy of patch management.

 The collected inventory data, for each of the monitored endpoints, can be queried via the Wazuh RESTful API and from the web user interface.
 This includes memory usage, disk space, CPU specs, network interfaces, open ports, running processes, and a list of installed applications.